chris-martin/password-hardening/README.md

     $ ./seclogin.sh

-Add the `-v' to run in verbose mode, which will output a large amount of debug information.
+Add the `-v` to run in verbose mode, which will output a large amount of debug information.

 Do not worry about compiling; the first time you run `seclogin.sh`, it will automatically build SecLogin (target/seclogin.jar).